-- Decent performance but not the fastest SSD Only 3-year warranty
+Decent performance but not the fastest SSD Only 3-year warranty

-Samsung 850 EVO has remained the #1 best seller in SATA SSDs for two years thanks to its many merits such as high speed, 5-year warranty, and technology — which I mentioned earlier that Samsung is able to design and make key SSD controllers and parts on its own.
-Another perk for choosing Samsung is its Magician software, which is great for drive installation, maintenance, and faster transfers.
-StorageReview rated it "an incredibly impressive drive."
+The Samsung EVO series has remained the top position in SATA SSD for several years thanks to its many merits such as high speed, 5-year warranty, and technology — which I mentioned earlier that Samsung is able to design and make key SSD controllers and parts on its own.
+Another perk of choosing Samsung is its Magician software, which is great for drive installation, maintenance, and faster transfers.

 - High performance.